AbelR007/Autolist/README.md

 # Autolist

+## About

-Python Basic Library to Auto-Correct miswritten words by checking them with list of given correct words
+Python Basic Library for Auto-Correct purposes using lists.

+## Progress

+**Initial Development** | Autolist is still in its initial phase.
+We are still gathering ideas and creating codes for this library.

+## Features
+- Autocorrect words into the most similiar word specified in a given list